 Fair competition

 Tele2 is firmly committed to fair competition and open markets.
 One of the foundations for our success has been the break-up of monopoly power.
-We remain firm believers that free and fair competition works in our favor allowing Tele2 to provide expected quality and cost-efficient communication services to our customers.
+We remain firm believers that free and fair competition works in our favour allowing Tele2 to provide expected quality and cost-efficient communication services to our customers.
 Accordingly, Tele2 and its Business Partners are expected to comply with competition laws and for example not engage in collusive practices or monopoly foreclosures.

 Conflict of interest